 Two papers published in 2018 confirm that adult vapers prefer sweet and fruity flavors to the tobacco flavors that most non-vapers assume ex-smokers would like.

-The flavor study led by Christopher Russell used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even “dual-users” (smokers who also vape).
+The flavor study led by Christopher Russell used data from a 2016 survey of almost 21,000 frequent American vapers to show that fruit and dessert flavors were by far the most popular among all kinds of vapers—even so-called “dual-users” (smokers who also vape).

 Changing patterns of first e-cigarette flavor used and current flavors used by 20,836 adult frequent e-cigarette users in the USA.
 Harm Reduction Journal.
 2018.
 Christopher Russell, Neil McKeganey, Tiffany Dickson, Mitchell Nides.